The infinite information gap between mathematical and physical representations: Proof of Theorem

-For simplicity, we conclude indicating the general idea that needs to be followed in order to construct $S$.
-We begin taking some distribution $p_1 \in P_\Omega^{\downarrow}$ such that $(p_1)_i>(p_1)_{i+1}>0$ for all $i$ such that $1 \leq i <|\Omega|$. $p_1$ is then used to sequentially define the set of distributions $S \coloneqq(p_i,q_i)_{i=1}^{|\Omega|-1}$, where each distribution is defined from the previous one by simple adding or subtracting some probability mass at the appropriate component in order to fulfill the following relations:
+where each distribution is defined from the previous one by simple adding or subtracting some probability mass at the appropriate component in order to fulfill the following relations: \begin{widetext}

-where each restriction is obtained from the previous one by permuting the subindexes and we fix $n \coloneqq |\Omega|-1$ for commodity.
-From the above relations, it is direct to check the order isomorphism between $S$ and $S_0$ and, hence, to obtain the desired result. \end{proof}
+\end{widetext} where each restriction is obtained from the previous one by permuting the subindexes and we use $n \equiv|\Omega|-1$ for commodity.
+It is direct to check the order isomorphism between $S$ and $S_0$ from \eqref{eq: order iso}.
+This concludes the proof.